irfanbroo/Recycler_view_android/README.md

 2. **Create Adapter and ViewHolder**: Create a custom adapter and view holder to bind data to the RecyclerView.

-## Screenshots

-Include screenshots of your app demonstrating the RecyclerView in action.
-This helps users understand what the app looks like and how it functions.

 ## Technologies Used